camfindlay/silverstripe-suspendspammer/README.md

 This will allow you to perform a quick smoke test in case there was a false-positive and the registration was a legitimate member.

-To enable set the following in your *mysite/_config.php* file:
+To enable set the following in your *_config/config.yml* file:

-    Email::setAdminEmail('admin@yourdomain.com');
-    SuspendSpammer::$email_to = 'you@yourdomain.com';
-    SuspendSpammer::$enable_email = true;
+    Admin:
+      admin_email: 'admin@yourdomain.com'
+    SuspendSpammerExtension:
+      email_to: you@yourdomain.com
+      enable_email: true

-The 'AdminEmail' is the address the email will come from, 'email_to' sets the address of the person you wish to be notified of the spam registration.
+The 'admin_email' is the address the email will come from, 'email_to' sets the address of the person you wish to be notified of the spam registration.
 Lastly you have to enable notification emails with 'enable_email'.